zicklag/docs-1/docs/app/content/collections.md

+---
+description: The Collection Page displays all Items within a Collection and comes with highly configurable Layouts for browsing, visualizing, and managing these Items.
+readTime: 12 minutes
+---

 # Collection Page

 > The Collection Page displays all Items within a Collection and comes with highly configurable Layouts for browsing,